ionuttbara/flappybrd/README.md

 <li> *Spacebar*: Flap the bird's wings to navigate through pipes.
 <li> Press spacebar to start a new game after a game over.

-## 6. Conclusion
- You've successfully explored the documentation for the FlappyBird project.
-Have fun playing the game and challenge yourself to achieve a high score!
-If you encounter any issues or have suggestions for improvement, feel free to contribute to the GitHub repository.